 Wrist pain

-Wrist pain is a common complaint that can affect daily life and work ability.
-The wrist is a complex structure consisting of bones, joints, tendons and nerves, making it susceptible to both acute injuries and long-term overload.
-Understanding the cause of the pain is crucial to choosing the right treatment and preventing future problems.
+Wrist pain is a common complaint that can affect daily life and work capacity.
+The wrist is a complex structure consisting of bones, joints, tendons, and nerves, making it susceptible to both acute injuries and long-term overuse.
+Understanding the cause of the pain is crucial for choosing the right treatment and preventing future problems.

 Symptoms of wrist pain